justineschott/justineschott/README.md

 🔭 I’m currently working on converting a python script to a fullstack project which ingests images and creates crafting grids.
 [Read more here.](https://justineschott.github.io/latch_hook.html)

-⚡ I'm a volunteer with the [Crisis Text Line](https://www.crisistextline.org/).
+⚡ I'm a volunteer with the [Crisis Text Line](https://www.crisistextline.org/) and [Muttville Senior Dog Rescue](https://muttville.org/).